 You can apply for the MusB(Hons) in the other two majors online at myUC.
 Find out more about how to apply for graduate and postgraduate qualifications.

 The Bachelor of Music with Honours takes one year full-time.
 Part-time study is by application only.

-Honours degrees are often a pathway to further study, for instance students who complete to a satisfactory standard may be able to progress to a master's degree eg, the Master of Music.
+Honours degrees are often a pathway to further study, for instance students who complete to a satisfactory standard may be able to progress to the Master of Music.